BrandonAustin01/StructorCLI/README.md

 # 🏗️ StructorCLI

-**StructorCLI** is a fast, dynamic, and professional-grade CLI tool for scaffolding project structures from reusable templates.
+**StructorCLI** is a blazing-fast, professional-grade CLI tool for scaffolding project structures using intelligent, reusable templates.

 > "Build the structure.
 Focus on creation."